 Microwaves use radiation to cook food, and anything associated with the word “radiation” tends to get a bad rap.

-The truth, though, is that we’re exposed to thousands of sources of radiation every day, and at bottom, microwaves tend to be one of the safer kinds.
+The truth, though, is that we’re exposed to thousands of sources of radiation every day, and microwaves are one of the safer kinds.

 - “Microwaves make your food radioactive and release toxic radiation.”

 - “Microwaves cause harmful chemicals to leak out of plasticware.”

 - “Microwaves kill food.”

 Basic physics and decades of research show otherwise.
 In reality, microwaving is a safe, fast, and convenient way to heat your food.

 The kind of radiation microwave ovens use to heat your food isn’t dangerous, and it’s impossible to make your food “radioactive” by microwaving it.

 Microwaving food doesn’t destroy more nutrients than other common cooking methods.
 In some cases, it makes the nutrients in food more easily digested.